Howard Marshall (rugby union)

-Dr Howard Marshall OBE (20 December 1870 – 9 October 1929) was an English rugby union half-back who played club rugby for Blackheath and Richmond and was a member of the first official British Isles tour in 1891.
+Howard Marshall OBE (20 December 1870 – 9 October 1929) was an English rugby union half-back who played club rugby for Blackheath and Richmond and was a member of the first official British Isles tour in 1891.
 Marshall played just one game for England, scoring a hat-trick of tries on his debut.
+It is thought, through historical records and the detective work of Sunderland based sport and social historian Keith Gregson, that Marshall sustained a severe knee injury which curtailed his rugby career.

 Personal life

 Marshall was born in Sunderland in 1870 to John Ferrow Marshall, a ship-owner.
 He was educated at several schools, including Barnard Castle and Norfolk County, before gaining entry into Caius College, Cambridge in 1888.
 Although Marshall would later have a notable rugby career, he did not win a sporting Blue while at Cambridge.
+Whenever "home" from school or University, Howard played for his beloved Sunderland FC (RFC).

 Marshall first entered medicine when he joined the medical college, St. Bartholomew's, becoming a House Surgeon and the Clinical Assistant in the Throat Department.
 He later became an Assistant House Surgeon at Nottingham General Hospital, before becoming a General practitioner at Bexhill-on-Sea and Cirencester.
 From 1910 he became a surgeon at Cirencester Memorial Hospital.
 Marshall was the medical officer to the Royal Agricultural College in Cirencester and was also the civil surgeon to the 4th Battalion of the Gloucester Regiment.
 On the outbreak of World War I, Bingham Hall in Cirencester was turned into a Red Cross Hospital and Marshall was made medical officer in charge of it.
 For his services in Cirencester during the war he was awarded the OBE.